 Adding the CNAME DNS Record

-Before entering the sub-domain on BunnyCDN’s dashboard, you have to add the CNAME record from your domain’s DNS provider.
+Before entering the sub-domain on BunnyCDN's dashboard, you have to create a CNAME DNS record in your domain's DNS editor.

 If you are confused about adding a CNAME, see this guide on GoDaddy.
 The process is similar for most providers.